-- observed atmospheric circulation patterns like gradient winds in cyclones and anticyclones, cyclostrophic winds in typhoons and tornadoes, as well as geostrophic winds in the upper atmosphere where turbulent friction is negligible.
-However, the origin, magnitude and spatial distribution of the horizontal barometric gradient - the primary cause of atmospheric circulation - has not so far received a satisfactory explanation - (Lorenz, 1967).
-Below we show that the observed values of the barometric gradient are determined by the magnitude of the evaporative force.
-The various patterns of atmospheric circulation correspond to particular spatial and temporal changes in the fluxes of evaporation, so the evaporative force drives the global atmospheric circulation.
+Fig. 3.
+Water vapor pressure and evaporation force in the terrestrial atmosphere. (a) Saturated partial pressure of water vapor $p{\rm H,O}(z)$ (9) and weight of ones, and the law of momentum conservation together explain the observed atmospheric motions like gradient winds in cyclones and anticyclones, cyclostrophic winds in typhoons and tornadoes, as well as geostrophic winds in the upper atmosphere where turbulent friction is negligible.
+However, the origin, magnitude and spatial distribution of the horizontal barometric gradient - the primary cause of atmospheric circulation - has not so far received a satisfactory explanation (Lorenz, 1967).
+Below we show that the observed values of the barometric gradient are determined by the magnitude of the evaporation force.
+The various patterns of atmospheric circulation correspond to particular spatial and temporal changes in the fluxes of evaporation, which allows one to say that it is the evaporation force that drives the global atmospheric circulation.